Author: Jarod Bona

 A group boycott can create per se antitrust liability.
 But the per se rule is applied to group boycotts like it is applied to tying claims, which means only sometimes.
 By contrast, horizontal price-fixing, market allocation, and bid-rigging claims are almost always per se antitrust violations.

-I receive a lot of calls about potential group boycott actions.
+We receive many calls and messages about potential group boycott actions.
 This is probably the most frustrating type of antitrust conduct to experience as a victim.
 Companies often feel blocked from competing in their market.
+They might be the victim of marketplace bullying.

 You can also read our Bona Law article on five questions you should ask about possible group boycotts.